 Since product marketing is quite ‘inter-disciplinary’, a product marketer needs to have a range of skills across these different areas.

 Since product marketing happens mostly within the product – product marketers need to be able to understand what key activation points the users need to hit to see the value of the product – experience the so-called ‘AHA moment’.

-Hence, product marketers need to be able use and implement tools that help increase product adoption and retention through onboarding and in-app experiences, as well as gather customer feedback and analyse it.
+Hence, product marketers need to be able to use and implement tools that help increase product adoption and retention through onboarding and in-app experiences, as well as gather customer feedback and analyze it.

 What does a product marketer do?

 The short answer to this is: A lot!

 In fact, I could probably write a whole article listing all of the different jobs that product marketers are tasked with.

 Here are just some of them:

 - Gathering and understanding customer feedback

 - Creating and maintaining the product marketing strategy